zechlau14/zechlau14.github.io/projects/pets-with-fedoras-slides.md

 | 5 | Bought an ad with {program/influencer} |
 | 6 | Absolutely nothing, which is the most suspicious of all |

-_Narrate how the agents' handler gives them this information and order them to investigate._

-**Ask everyone**: After the call ends, how does your agent sneak out of the house?
-And what form of transportation are you using?
+**For everyone**: After the call ends, how does your agent sneak out of the house?
+What form of transportation will you use?

 ---

-### Home Scene 2
+# Home 2

-As the agents leave their home, the camera pans over to see Linneaus and Fern starting their project.
+**For you**: As the agents leave their home, the camera pans over to see Linneaus and Fern starting their project.
 How are they getting the necessary materials / ingredients?
 Which of their friends has come over to help them?

-### Agent Scene 3
+---
+# Mission 3
-The agents arrive at Dr. Goof's lair. _Where is it?_
+**For you**: The agents arrive at Dr. Goof's lair.
+Where is it?
+What trap has Dr. Goof prepared for the agents?

-**Ask everyone**: How do you approach the lair?
-How does it lead to a trap? (_Choose a trap or make one up_)

 | d6 | Trap |
 | --- | --- |